Last Updated: June 18, 2020

 - Virtual consultation with patient/family advisors.

-- Where there are initiatives that require volunteer support, Volunteer Resources at the direction of the appropriate Site Command Post will reach out to appropriate registered volunteers.
+- Where there are initiatives that require volunteer support, Volunteer Resources, at the direction of the site/program leadership will reach out to appropriate registered volunteers.

-- Registered volunteers who have indicated interest in supporting AHS at this time.
+- Registered volunteers of all ages who have indicated interest in supporting AHS at this time.

 - Registered volunteers who meet the following screening criteria:

 - Have not returned from travel outside of Canada within the past 14 days;

 - Have not had contact with a probable or confirmed case of COVID-19;